2017 Caymanian general election

 General elections were held in the Cayman Islands on 24 May 2017.
-They were the first elections held after electoral reforms approved in a 2012 referendum, which introduced single member constituencies.
+They were the first elections held under the electoral reforms approved in a 2012 referendum, which introduced single-member constituencies.

 The People's Progressive Movement remained the largest party, winning seven of the 19 seats.
 However, independents emerged as the largest group in the Legislative Assembly with nine seats.